-Aimia's executives participate in retirement plans that reflect market practices and conditions in the various countries in which Aimia operates.
+Aimia's executives participate in retirement plans that reflect market practices and conditions in the countries in which Aimia operates.
 Summaries of the retirement plans available to Aimia's senior Management in each country are as follows:

-Canada: Starting January 1, 2021, Canadian-based senior Management have started to participate in the Group Registered Retirement Savings plan (the "Group RRSP"), deferred profit-sharing plan (the "DPSP") and non-registered plan (the "Non-Registered Plan").
+Canada: Starting January 1, 2021 or upon hire thereafter, Canadian-based senior Management participate in the Group Registered Retirement Savings plan (the "Group RRSP"), deferred profit-sharing plan (the "DPSP") and non-registered plan (the "Non-Registered Plan").
 Senior Management contributes 7.5% of base salary to their Group RRSP and Aimia contributes 7.5% of base salary to the DPSP, combined up to the maximums permitted under Canadian tax legislation.
-Once such maximums are met, Aimia contributes to the Non-Registered Plan to achieve the target annual contribution.
+Once such maximums are met, Aimia contributes to the Non-Registered Plan to achieve the target annual contribution of 15% of base salary.